s20488/RETFound-multidisease-eye-screening/README.md

-## Automated Detection of Systemic and Ophthalmic Pathologies Using RETFound in Fundus Imaging
+## Automated Detection of Systemic and Ophthalmic Diseases Using RETFound in Fundus Imaging

 This repository contains the implementation and research materials for a scientific-practical study employing deep learning methods to analyze retinal fundus images for automated diagnosis of systemic (hypertension, diabetes) and ophthalmic (cataract, glaucoma, diabetic retinopathy, and age-related macular degeneration) diseases.
 Utilizing the advanced RETFound model, this interdisciplinary project enables comprehensive detection of various systemic and ocular diseases through color fundus image interpretation.